patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/checkbox/checkbox.md

 section: components
 ---

-**Checkboxes** are used to select something.
-They can be used to reflect a binary setting or for selecting elements to perform an action.
+A **checkbox** is used to select a single item or multiple items, typically to choose elements to perform an action or to reflect a binary setting.

 ## Usage
 Checkboxes allow users to choose **one or more items** from a list of options.